abbes99benkirane/Foxynsta_bruteforce/README.md

 }
 ```

-By doing so, all communication between the script and the Instagram server is meticulously routed through the Tor network, providing a constantly changing public IP address.
+By doing so, all communication between the tool and the Instagram server is meticulously routed through the Tor network, providing a constantly changing public IP address.
 Without this integration, even if the Tor service is running (as initiated with the 'sudo service tor start' command), making requests without these proxies, as shown below:

 ```
 data = json.loads(requests.get('https://www.instagram.com/data/shared_data/', headers=headers).text)
 ```

 would result in a static public IP address.
-Consequently, with just a few unsuccessful attempts, the script would risk being blocked, limiting brute force attempts to a mere three.
+Consequently, with just a few unsuccessful attempts, the tool would risk being blocked, limiting brute force attempts to a mere three.

-Additionally, this script boasts an 'encrypt_password' function, capable of encrypting passwords before they are sent to the server.
+Additionally, this tool boasts an 'encrypt_password' function, capable of encrypting passwords before they are sent to the server.
 As an essential security measure, this function accepts parameters such as 'key_id', 'pub_key', 'password', and 'version'.
 It's vital to note that sending unencrypted passwords to the server would not proceed with the credential verification process.
-To acquire the necessary parameters for 'encrypt_password', the script sources them from 'https://www.instagram.com/data/shared_data/'.
+To acquire the necessary parameters for 'encrypt_password', the tool sources them from 'https://www.instagram.com/data/shared_data/'.

 ```
 def encrypt_password(self, key_id, pub_key, password, version=10):